 Stanford’s approach to its relationship with its undergraduates recognizes their status as young adults—even those few who have not yet reached the majority age of 18.
 Stanford respects the role of parents and guardians, even if its primary relationship is with its students.
 Stanford parents and guardians are our partners: families interact with students, and Stanford interacts with students.
 The student is at the center—and is the focus—of this important partnership.

 Parents and guardians can become involved with Stanford in many ways.
 We strongly support the efforts of families to help their sons and daughters develop into independent adults who take charge of their own lives and make decisions with greater confidence than before.
 Among the principles guiding Stanford’s relationship with its students are the following:

 - Students are trusted to be able to manage their own affairs, including decisions and responsibilities around academic, financial and personal issues.

 - Students are afforded privacy in their academic and personal lives.
 They are expected to act responsibly (in accordance with the Fundamental Standard and the Honor Code), and they should expect to be held accountable for their behavior.
 When they do make mistakes—and they will—Stanford is committed to trying to help them learn and grow as a result.

 - Students should and do have available university resources to help them help themselves in their academic and personal development.

-FERPA permits the university to notify parents under certain additional specified circumstances, such as regarding a student under the age of 21 who violates laws or university policies relating to the use or possession of alcohol.
-The university encourages its students and their parents to maintain an ongoing, open dialogue throughout the undergraduate years and to speak frankly about academic progress and personal responsibility, including the use of alcohol and general safety issues.
+FERPA permits the university to notify parents or guardians under certain additional specified circumstances, such as regarding a student under the age of 21 who violates laws or university policies relating to the use or possession of alcohol.
+The university encourages its students and their families to maintain an ongoing, open dialogue throughout the undergraduate years and to speak frankly about academic progress and personal responsibility, including the use of alcohol and general safety issues.
 In many ways, these conversations are as valuable to our students as the university’s written policies and its myriad of resources.